 Section 8.4 Use of ICANN Name and Logo.
 ICANN grants to Registry Operator a non-exclusive royalty-free license to state that it is designated by ICANN as the Registry Operator for the Registry TLD and to use a logo specified by ICANN to signify that Registry Operator is an ICANN-designated registry authority.
 This license may not be assigned or sublicensed by Registry Operator.

 Section 8.5 Assignment and Subcontracting.
-Any assignment of this Agreement shall be effective only upon written agreement by the assignee with the other party to assume the assigning party’s obligations under this Agreement.
-Moreover, neither party may assign this Agreement without the prior written approval of the other party, which approval shall not be unreasonably withheld.
-Notwithstanding the foregoing, ICANN may assign this Agreement (i) in conjunction with a reorganization or re-incorporation of ICANN, to another nonprofit corporation organized for the same or substantially the same purposes, or (ii) as may be required pursuant to the terms of that certain Memorandum of Understanding between ICANN and the U.S. Department of Commerce, as the same may be amended from time to time.
+Any assignment of this Agreement shall be effective only upon written agreement by the assignee with the other party to assume the assigning party's obligations under this Agreement.
+Moreover, neither party may assign this Agreement without the prior written approval of the other party, which shall not be unreasonably withheld.
+Notwithstanding the foregoing, ICANN may assign this Agreement in conjunction with a reorganization or re-incorporation of ICANN, to another nonprofit corporation organized for the same or substantially the same purposes.
 Registry Operator must provide notice to ICANN of any subcontracting arrangements, and any agreement to subcontract portions of the operations of the TLD must mandate compliance with all covenants, obligations and agreements by Registry Operator hereunder.
 Any subcontracting of technical operations shall provide that the subcontracted entity become party to the data escrow agreement mandated by Section 3.1(c)(i) hereof.

 Section 8.6 Amendments and Waivers.
 No amendment, supplement, or modification of this Agreement or any provision hereof shall be binding unless executed in writing by both parties.
 No waiver of any provision of this Agreement shall be binding unless evidenced by a writing signed by the party waiving compliance with such provision.
 No waiver of any of the provisions of this Agreement or failure to enforce any of the provisions hereof shall be deemed or shall constitute a waiver of any other provision hereof, nor shall any such waiver constitute a continuing waiver unless otherwise expressly provided.